insight-platform/Savant/docs/source/advanced_topics/9_input_json_metadata.rst

 As input meta-information can be used:

-* json files generated with sink adapters
+* json files generated with sink adapters.
+These files should be used together with the generated video recorded by the sink adapter.
 * prepare json files with metainformation in accordance with the format requirements.
+Video files should be without b-frames or you should prepare a json file with correct frame order before decoding.
+Otherwise there will be incorrect mapping of metadata and frames.

 Requirements for json files: